Primary care is undervalued and underfunded, despite evidence that it improves health outcomes and reduces costs.

 Louise Cohen, CEO of PCDC, emphasized the importance of the legislation stating, “Primary care is a cornerstone of vibrant, thriving communities and helps keep families healthy, children ready to learn, and adults able to pursue education and participate in the workforce.
 The passage of this bill is a crucial first step on the road to recovery from COVID-19, sustaining the primary care infrastructure, and improving the health of all New Yorkers.”

 Public health advocates are calling for a stronger role for primary care to build back better a high-quality, affordable, and accessible health care system in New York.
-PCDC will be participating in a webinar discussion on Tuesday, May 18, 2021 at 12p.m.
-ET with the New York State Health Foundation to highlight short- and long-term strategies related to public education and promotion; regulatory opportunities to bolster patient-centered care models; and rebalancing health care spending.
+PCDC participated in a webinar with the New York State Health Foundation to highlight short- and long-term strategies related to public education and promotion; regulatory opportunities to bolster patient-centered care models; and rebalancing health care spending.

 Primary Care Development Corporation